RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Read the tells in a conversation

 Always read between the lines to find out what people's true motivations are.
 Most content in conversation is filler and a means-to-an-end to extract some signal about the other person.
-That's why things like body language are so important even though they don't directly signify anything.
+That's why things like body language are so important even though they don't signify anything conceptual.

 ### Prepare fiercely for critical moments

 Sometimes there are events that can make-or-break your success.
 Do more than the minimum preparation required: don't wing it.
+Life can often be discrete and determined by these moments, rather than something nice and continuous.

+### Time is everything

+Recognize opportunities when they emerge and act quickly to seize them.

 ### Don’t neglect your health

-Exercise and eat properl.
+Exercise and eat properly.

 ### Intelligence is reductive not expansive.